croquet/microverse/docs/Tutorial2.md

 ## Introduction

-In this next tutorial, we will load a 3D model of a gallery where we will place a number of objects.
+In this second tutorial, we will load a 3D model of a gallery where we will place a number of objects.
 We will also define a number of new behaviors that will add a simple interaction to the objects in that world.

 You can try it out right now.
 The launch URL is: